*updated 4-10-25

 How Residential Transition Loans Work

-Key Players in the Residential Transition Loan Market
+Key Players in the Residential Transition Loan Securitizations Market

 - CoreVest: A leading national lender to residential real estate investors, CoreVest specializes in both long-term loans for stabilized rental properties and short-term bridge loans for fix-and-flip projects.
 With over $23 billion in closed loans and more than 160,000 units financed across 48 states, CoreVest provides flexible financing options tailored to real estate investors, from rental portfolios to build-for-rent projects.